 III.
-Kentucky Should Join the National Trend Toward Eliminating SOLs for CSA
+Florida Should Eliminate Criminal SOLs for CSA

-The SOL reform trend for states is to eliminate civil and criminal SOLs and revive expired civil claims-like Vermont, Maine, Guam and NMI have already done.
-Kentucky made some progress last year when it joined the two-dozen states across the U.S. and two territories that have revival laws giving survivors an opportunity to file claims for decades old abuse that were blocked by short SOLs.
-However, Kentucky is lagging behind with its short age 28 SOL for civil claims.
-As shown below, most states give survivors more time to file claims than Kentucky, with 15 states and two territories already eliminating civil SOLs for CSA.
-This civil SOL elimination bill is in line with the national trend to give older victims more time to come forward in accordance with the delayed disclosure of abuse science.
+The SOL reform trend for states is to eliminate civil and criminal SOLs and revive expired civil claims-like Vermont, Maine, Guam, and NMI have already done.
+In fact, two dozen states across the U.S. and two territories have revival laws giving survivors an opportunity to file claims for decades old abuse that were blocked by short SOLs.
+This criminal SOL elimination bill is in line with the trend to give CSA victims more time to come forward in accordance with the delayed disclosure of abuse science.